My Child is Trying Hard at School, but still Falling Behind

 Maybe you are confused by so much conflicting advice – but worry about what might actually be most helpful.

-• asking them to try harder
+• reminding them to try harder

-• more tutoring
+• additional tutoring

 Smart but Feeling Dumb